hotosm/osm-export-tool/ops/PRODUCTION_DEPLOYMENT.md

 To upgrade, run `docker pull` for each image that needs to be upgraded and then run `systemctl restart osm-export-tool.target` to restart.

+If the only thing that has changed is application code, the quick version is: `docker pull quay.io/hotosm/osm-export-tool2 && systemctl restart docker.django.service`.
+This will restart only the services with dependencies on changed application code (`celery`, `celery-beat`, `django`, and `nginx` (for static assets)).

+Unused / unlinked Docker images should be cleaned up periodically to avoid running out of disk space: `docker image prune -a`

 ## Logs

 Systemd's `journalctl` should be used to view logs.
 To tail celery logs, run: `journalctl -fu